Vikaspogu/blog/content/blog/jenkins-config-as-code-openshift.md

           branchSource {
             source {
               github {
-                //This is a unique identifier if not set, pipeline will be
+                //This is a unique identifier; if not set, the pipeline will be
-                //indexed and jobs will be kicked off everytime new config is applied id("5bb970c2-766b-4588-8cf8-e077bfec23a0")
+                //indexed, and jobs will be kicked off every time new config is applied id("5bb970c2-766b-4588-8cf8-e077bfec23a0")
                 credentialsId("github-user")
                 repoOwner("vikaspogu")